Guatemala court convicts ex-President Perez, ex-VP in graft case | Politics

 Guatemala court convicts ex-President Perez, ex-VP in graft case

+A Guatemalan court on Wednesday found former President Otto Perez and his vice president, Roxana Baldetti, guilty in a graft case years after explosive corruption revelations forced the two out of office early and into prison.
+The judge presiding the case did not immediately say how many years of prison Perez and Baldetti were facing.

-A Guatemalan court on Wednesday found former President Otto Perez and his vice president, Roxana Baldetti, guilty in a graft case that forced the two out of office early and into prison.
+A Guatemalan court on Wednesday found former President Otto Perez and his vice president, Roxana Baldetti, guilty in a graft case years after explosive corruption revelations forced the two out of office early and into prison.
 The pair were found guilty of illicit association and customs fraud, but were acquitted on a charge of illicit enrichment.

 Perez, who was president of Guatemala from 2012 to 2015, has spent the last seven years in prison awaiting a verdict in the case.
 The 72-year-old retired general, who took office promising to crack down on crime, was forced to resign with just four months left in his term amid protests over alleged corruption scandals.